frnka/Generic-iOS-Projects/README.md

 -Buckets Animation Practice: My first animation project, filling other buckets with other buckets.
 Also programatically added all elements with no Storyboard involvement.

+-Useful Swift Stuff Collection: Easily rounding corners and editing borders on buttons, images, and textFields.
+Making the background an image.
+Making the navBar clear.
+Handling keyboard problems when editing text fields.
+Quick pull-to-refresh element for tableViews.
+More to come.